OpenTaal/case-casting/README.md

 which are not in the list provided here.
 Casting between such characters can be done by the default behaviour of the used programming language or software library.
-This is also trivial for casting between the Polish Ł and ł but can prove a problem for casting between the Greek Σ and σ or ς when there is no context provided.
+This is also trivial for casting between the Polish Ł and ł but can prove a problem for casting between the Greek Σ and σ or ς (only used at the end of a word) when there is no context provided.
+The default is to cast Σ to σ.